 Since its establishment in 2001, the Forum has become a platform for critical discourse on architecture and architectural education.
 It is a platform for students to interact directly with a panel comprising of members of the architecture and design community.
 The Forum is not a jury or a competition.
 It is a platform to understand and identify, through dialogue, the diverse directions emerging in the architectural profession, and to reflect upon the varied streams of thought emerging amongst the student community.

 Projects from 5th year Students of Architecture are invited for the Forum.
 In a final year project, the focus rests on the fact that the student writes his/her own programme and deals with larger issues within the project.
 The selected projects will become take off points for discussions revolving around fundamental questions about the relevance, discipline and craft of architecture.

-Projects from 5th year Students of Architecture are invited for the Forum this year.
+Projects from 5th year Students of Architecture are invited for the Forum.
 In a final year project, the focus rests on the fact that the student writes his/ her own programme and deals with larger issues within the project.
 Prior to the forum an expert panel will be invited to select around twenty projects that are most appropriate for the discussion.
-The students whose projects are selected for discussion in the Forum will be informed duly by 4th January, 2016.

 All entries will be uploaded on the website.
 The shortlisted projects will be open for discussion online a month prior to the event, so students can familiarize themselves with the projects and a wholesome discussion may be generated during the event itself.